dougrathbone/google-photos-backup/docs/project-guide.md

 * **Performance:** Should be mindful of Google Photos API rate limits and query efficiently.
 Downloads should not consume excessive system resources.
 * **Security:** API credentials (OAuth tokens) must be stored securely (e.g., with restricted file permissions, potentially outside the main config file).
 Avoid logging sensitive information.
 * **Maintainability:** Code should be well-structured, commented where necessary, and follow Node.js best practices.
+* **Testability:** All core logic (configuration, authentication, state management, API interaction, synchronization) should be unit tested using Jest.
+New features or significant refactors must include corresponding unit tests.
+All tests must pass before moving to the next development step.

 **6. Technology Stack**